Installing the hardware

 After you have determined that the location where you will install your appliance meets the environmental standards and the server rack is in place, you are ready to install the hardware.
 After you mount the appliance, you are ready to connect it to the network, to a power source, and to the console terminal that you can use for initial configuration.
 To complete the installation, you turn on the appliance.
 Be sure to observe the cautions and warnings listed with the installation instructions.

-Appliance physical installation procedure and precautions
+Appliance physical installation instructions and precautions

 Determine the placement of each component in the rack before you install the rack.